Final Fantasy XIII Review

 Since this screenshot was posted, the Battle UI was changed to be easier to use but far less cool-looking.

-Large-Scale battles with bosses or powerful Marks are quite the treat.
+Large-scale battles with bosses or powerful marks to hunt are quite the treat.
 Staggering these opponents is often a brutal undertaking with massive rewards.
-A few of them are downhill runs of straight aggression where you blast your opponent as fast as you can to race him into Staggering, but most of them are slow and steady battles where you must strike a balance between offense and defense in efforts of a sustained assault.
+A few of them are downhill runs of straight aggression where you blast your opponent as fast as you can to race him into staggering, but most of them are slow and steady battles where you must strike a balance between offense and defense in efforts of a sustained assault.

 Summons are all bark and little bite.
 They have long animations like they do in any Final Fantasy game, but they do very little damage and their effects are only useful on rare occasions, like farming Adamantoise at the end of the game.
 It’s actually quite sad because they are very cool to watch when they aren’t pretending to be Transformers.